 Connectivity

-Speaking of the connectivity on the Canon PIXMA TR4520, you have an Ethernet port, a USB port, Wi-Fi support, and cloud support covering all popular printing services.
+When it comes to how you can connect to the Canon PIXMA TR4520, it has an Ethernet port, a USB port, Wi-Fi, and cloud support for all of the most popular printing services.
 Unfortunately, you do not get to see Wi-Fi Direct functionality on this.

 Ease of Usage, and Setup Process

 The setup process is mostly easy with the Canon Pixma TR4520.
-You will have a little hard time entering the Wi-Fi credentials using the monochrome display and the hardware keys.
+You will have a little bit of a hard time entering the Wi-Fi credentials using the monochrome display and the hardware keys.
 As you only need to do it once, there is nothing to complain much about.

 Printing and Scanning Quality

-Though there are only two ink cartridges, it is still capable of producing borderless color photos at stunning quality.
+Even though there are only two ink cartridges, it can still make stunning color photos without borders.
 However, the printing speeds are just acceptable at 4 PPM for black and white, and 2 PPM for color documents.
-It took about a minute and a half for producing one photo print.
+It took about a minute and a half to produce one photo print.

 The scanner is yet another strong area of the Canon Pixma TR4520.
-It has both the flatbed and a sheetfed scanner with support to an automatic document feeder.
+It has both a flatbed and a sheetfed scanner with support for an automatic document feeder.
 However, there is no duplex scanning functionality.

 Verdict

 The Canon Pixma TR4520 is an overall good choice for those who are looking for a printer with great photo printing capabilities.
 There are a few compromises here and there.
-Nevertheless, it is still a decent choice, especially if you are on a tight budget.
+Even so, it is still a good choice, especially if you don’t have much money.
 It is good to see both a flatbed and a sheetfed scanner in a device offered for under $100.

 #5.
 Lexmark MC3224dwe Color – Best AIO Color Laser Printer

-Laser printers are the most reliable option for people looking for printers for infrequent printing.
+For people looking for printers for infrequent printing, laser printers are the most reliable option.
 They can rest as long as you want them to without drying themselves out.
 The Lexmark MC3224dwe is one such masterpiece with color printing capability.

 Unboxing and Package Contents

 The Lexmark MC3224dwe came shipped inside a plain cardboard box.
 There isn’t much printed on the box but the brand name.
-Quickly opening the box, we are greeted with a user manual and a setup CD.
-Further, we have a power cord accompanied by the printer itself.
+When we quickly opened the box, we saw a user guide and a setup CD.
+Furthermore, we have a power cord accompanied by the printer itself.

-It came very neatly packed with sufficient padding protecting the device from all sides.
+It came very neatly packed with sufficient padding to protect the device from all sides.
 The device feels a little heavier in the hands.
 However, considering that this is a laser printer, Lexmark managed to keep it smaller compared to other competitors.

 Design Overview and Build Quality

 Lexmark MC3224dwe has a praise-worthy design with a dual-toned plastic body.
 The top is made in black, while the bottom part is made in white.
-On the build quality, the device feels extremely robust and durable.
-To the top, we have a scanner that makes that facilitates scanning, copying, and faxing.
+In terms of the build quality, the device feels extremely robust and durable.
+On top, we have a scanner that allows for scanning, copying, and faxing.

 Connectivity

-When it comes to networking capabilities on the Lexmark MC3224dwe, the device offers a 10/100 Mbps Ethernet connection along with a USB 2.0 Pc connection.
-On the wireless functionality, you get to see Wi-Fi 802.11b/g/n with support to Wi-Fi Direct.
+When it comes to networking capabilities on the Lexmark MC3224dwe, the device offers a 10/100 Mbps Ethernet connection along with a USB 2.0 PC connection.
+In terms of wireless functionality, you get to see Wi-Fi 802.11b/g/n with support for Wi-Fi Direct.
 If you are into cloud printing protocols, the device offers the most popular printing protocols that include Apple AirPrint, Mopria Photo Printing Service, and Lexmark’s Mobile Print and Cloud Connector apps available for both iOS and Android.

 Ease of Usage and Setup Process

-The setup process on the Lexmark MC3224dwe is pretty much straightforward, with most of it being self-explanatory, thanks to the on-screen guide.
-As this printer shares support to cloud printing, assigning print jobs remotely is a cakewalk.
+The setup process on the Lexmark MC3224dwe is pretty much straightforward, with most of it being self-explanatory thanks to the on-screen guide.
+As this printer shares support for cloud printing, assigning print jobs remotely is a cakewalk.
 Overall, the usability factor is pretty strong on the MC3224dwe.

 Print Economy, Speeds, and Quality

-The device offers pretty decent speeds both in terms of color and black and white printing.
-In our testing, the device could print at 24 one-sided pages, about 18 pages when it comes to two-sided (duplex) printing.
+The device offers pretty decent speeds, both in terms of color and black and white printing.
+In our testing, the device could print up to 24 one-sided pages, about 18 pages when it comes to two-sided (duplex) printing.
 Speaking of the print economy, the toner cartridges on the Lexmark MC3224dwe offer a lower page yield compared to most other close competitors in the market.
-This makes this printer a bad fit for those who require to print a lot.
-However, if you are only looking for a printer for occasional use, this can be your best bet.
+This makes this printer a bad fit for those who need to print a lot.
+However, if you are only looking for a printer for occasional use, this could be your best bet.

 Verdict

 The Lexmark MC3224dwe is a pretty impressive color laser printer with all-in-one functionality.
 Be it in print quality or connectivity, it does fairly well.
-However, the only area where it lacks is in terms of print economy.
-Nevertheless, if you are a casual user, or you only plan on printing occasionally, the MC3224dwe can be the cherry on your cake.
+However, the only area where it lacks is in terms of print economics.
+Nevertheless, if you are a casual user or you only plan on printing occasionally, the MC3224dwe can be the cherry on your cake.

 #6.
 HP OfficeJet 3830 – Best Printer for Infrequent Photo Printing